brimdata/super/book/src/super-sql/types/array.md

 unless otherwise cast, e.g., `[]::[int64]` represents an empty array of integers.

-Arrays can be created by reading external data (SUP files, database data, Parquet values, JSON objects, etc) or by constructing instances using
+Arrays can be created by reading external data (e.g., TSUP files, database data, Parquet files, JSON files, etc) or by constructing instances using
 [_array expressions_](#array-expressions) or other
 SuperSQL functions that produce arrays.